ScriptureExamined/NovawrightStudios/_posts/2025-08-02-UE5-Maze-Tutorial-using-Blueprints.md

 categories: [Tutorials]
 featured: true
 excerpt: >
   I found an Unreal Engine maze generation tutorial that would work fantastic for DungeonQuest.
 It was very hard for me as a beginner, and it was most likely designed for people with a deeper knowledge of UE.
-It's called Random Maze Generator and you can find it at this <a href="https://voxagon.blogspot.com/2015/02/ue4-tutorial-random-maze-generator.html" target="_blank" rel="noopener noreferrer">site.
+It's called Random Maze Generator and you can find it at this <a href="https://voxagon.blogspot.com/2015/02/ue4-tutorial-random-maze-generator.html" target="_blank" rel="noopener noreferrer">site</a>.
 It's taken me hours just to get to the end of page 5.
 And it's 14 pages long.
 Wow.
 I've decided to put together a beginners tutorial so someone new can follow along and get through this.
 When I'm done with the series, I'll post a link on the Unreal forum so anyone else searching can find help.
 The last posts on this were from 2014 and not much help.
 When done, I will edit this preview.
 ---

 # Building a Procedural Maze Generator in UE5 Blueprints — Part 1